sensu/sensu-docs/content/sensu-go/5.16/api/entities.md

 ### `/entities/:entity` (POST) {#entitiesentity-post}

+The `/entities/:entity` API endpoint provides HTTP POST access to create or update the specified Sensu entity.

 #### API Specification {#entitiesentity-post-specification}

 /entities/:entity (POST) |
 ----------------|------
-description     | Create or update a Sensu entity. example URL     | http://hostname:8080/api/core/v2/namespaces/default/entities/sensu-centos payload         | {{< highlight shell >}}
+description     | Creates or updates the specified Sensu entity. _**NOTE:**: When you create an entity via an HTTP POST request, the entity will use the namespace in the request URL._ example URL     | http://hostname:8080/api/core/v2/namespaces/default/entities/sensu-centos payload         | {{< highlight shell >}}
 {